< RETURN TO POLICIES

 Dealing Rules

 • If an allocation is done in the 24 hours after a deal has been instructed, no connected parties can be involved in the deal allocation to the extent that they were not involved in the initial deal.
-This will ensure we abide by our own Treating Customer Fairly and Conflict of Interest objective.

 Which executing venues will we use?